yanganto/near-staking-knd/README.md

 fewer rewards and may be excluded from the group of validators who are allowed to validate for some time.

 kuutamod allows multiple NEAR validators to operate in an active-passive setup.

-The active validator node is started with the validator keys, while the other nodes stay synchronised with the blockchain ready to take over if needed.
-In the event of a failure, i.e. a neard crash, network split or hardware failure, a passive instance can be promoted to an active validator by restarting it with the validator keys.
+One validator becomes the active validator node, and is started with the validator keys, while the other nodes stay synchronised with the blockchain ready to take over if needed.

+In the event of a failure, i.e. a neard crash, network split or hardware failure of the active validator node, a passive instance will get be promoted to an active validator.
+This is accomplished by kuutamod automatically restarting a passive node with validator keys.
+Future work is planned to be able to switch active/passive mode at runtime.

 To avoid having two active validators running at the same time, kuutamod uses [consul](https://www.consul.io/) by acquiring a distributed lock.

 ## Status: beta